markhakansson/rauk/README.md

 See [RAUK: Embedded Schedulability Analysis Using Symbolic Execution](https://github.com/markhakansson/master-thesis) (incomplete) for the thesis that resulted in this application.

 ## Limitations
+Rauk does have a few limitations, notably that the measurement-based analysis is not perfect.
+The way the measuring is done does add some overhead.

 The following RTIC features are currently supported:
 * Hardware tasks
 * Resources